Wizcorp/phonegap-facebook-plugin/TROUBLESHOOTING.md

 - Problem:
 	- Calling the login function always opens the web dialog even though the native app is installed on the device.
 - Solution:
-	- Switch "deep linking" to ON in the Facebook developer website settings for your application
+	- Switch "deep linking" to ON in the Facebook developer website settings for your application.